 Senior citizens are at greater risk of hip fractures from the use of proton pump inhibitors, and when that happens, it is very difficult for an aged individual to regain the quality of life.
 Bacterial infections of the gastrointestinal tract and chronic diarrhea can also result from extended use of PPI.

 Research shows that women who take PPIs during pregnancy are likely to deliver babies with congenital heart defects.
 Acidity and heartburn are a common symptom associated with pregnancy and doctors suggest PPIs for relief.

 Doctors prescribe PPIs in the form of pills or liquids.
 These are sold under brand names that include Dexilant, Nexium, Prevacid, Prelosic, and Aciphex.

-Contact the Alex R. Hernandez Jr. Trial Lawyers PLLC. if you have experienced any of the above-mentioned symptoms after taking proton pump inhibitors.
+Contact Alex R. Hernandez Jr. PLLC. if you have experienced any of the above-mentioned symptoms after taking proton pump inhibitors.
 We can help you get compensation if you have received the wrong prescription or there has been an error of any kind.
 We are firm in our belief that drug manufacturers and marketers need to be held accountable for any drug-related injuries and illnesses.

 921 N. Chaparral Suite 100 Corpus Christi, Texas 78401Phone: 361-792-3811